The Bankrate promise

 Get the car’s VIN if you don’t already have it

 If you do find a recall for the car’s make, model and year number, get the car’s VIN from the seller.
 Enter it in the recall section of the manufacturer’s website.
-With the VIN, you can determine if the car is part of the recall.
+With the VIN, you can determine if that specific car is part of the recall.
 Some manufacturer websites also note if the car has been repaired.

 Get the car repaired

+The seller may handle the repair for the used car recall for you.
 Recall laws vary by state, which means dealerships in your area may be legally required to make repairs before selling you a vehicle.

 Ask the owner for receipts